Webhikers-Docs/wp-api-doc/README.md

 # Connect WordPress API

-This is a short documentation to let you know how to integrate our Nuxt.js or Vue.js projects with the WordPress Sites of our clients.
+This is a short documentation how to integrate our Nuxt.js or Vue.js projects with the WordPress Sites of our clients.

 ## Endpoints